Daniel J. Frey

 They were painted into a corner…

-The reaction has been the Republican Conservative Party would instead burn America down then allow one Black, one Brown, one other to share in "their" Homeland.
+The reaction has been that the Republican Conservative Party would rather burn America down than allow one Black, one Brown, one they to share in "Their Homeland."

-So among the many things that this executive branch has done while in Office to go where doomed political parties have gone before boldly…
+Among the many things that this executive branch has done while in Office to go where doomed political parties have gone before, boldly…

 A moment of pure joy and a revelation to the nation…